You’re not like every other team, you’re a cool team.

 8. Build automated reports for productivity metrics

 Everyone wants performance metrics.
 Wrike makes it easy to generate weekly, monthly, or quarterly reports on productivity across your team so you know where your team struggles and where they excel.
+You may wonder how do time tracking apps help productivity — with Wrike, gaining an insight into how your team spends their time means that you can redirect efforts and teams to the places they're needed most.
 Automatically break down reports by assignee, overdue tasks, time spent, or just a general overview of your team’s performance.

 9. Create specific workflows so you’re always up to date on project status